 Competency (equivalent to that which is normally attained through three consecutive semesters or five consecutive quarters of college study) is required in one foreign language as part of the preparation for the major.
 Refer to the section of the General Catalog on Graduation Requirements. (http://arweb.sdsu.edu/es/catalog/quickref.html) Native speakers from countries where English is not the principal language and who have finished high school or equivalent in that country will satisfy the requirement.
-Persons who have completed 4 years of high school foreign language will also satisfy the requirement.
 Please consult with your academic advisor if you have any questions.